 - Clemency for crimes committed during PMT, if any woman survives PMT without killing then it’s really rather admirable

 - Priority when queuing in the supermarket, at the bar or in the playground.
-I’M ON MY PERIOD JAKE, NOW GET OFF THE FUCKING SWING, IT’S MY TURN!
+I’M ON MY PERIOD JAKE, NOW GET OFF THE BLOODY SWING!
 (If I had a daughter, I’d want her to be like that)

 I’m 31 at the moment so I’ve probably got another 20 years of periods, (unless my prayers are answered and I have an early menopause) #fingerscrossed #prayforJenna.
 A woman I met recently told me that it’s great having the menopause during the winter because it saves on the heating bill.